jeremy-miller/life-python/README.md

 used will automatically copy over the pip file and install dependencies, as well as copy over the source code to ```/usr/src/app```.

 # Usage
 To interact with the Life game, follow the steps below.

-The setup instructions have been tested on an Ubuntu 16.10 system.
+*NOTE: This game has only been tested on an Ubuntu 16.10 system.*

 ### Prerequisites
 - [Docker](https://docs.docker.com/engine/installation/linux/ubuntu/)